Finland's Universal Basic Income Called 'Useless' By Trade Union Economist

 Re: (Score:3)

+The great American Experiment in a way of life is losing it's momentum as more become focused on their personal issues than the society as a whole and I find myself greatly saddened by the direction we are choosing.

+I beg of you all, please stop being angry and start thinking about us as a people.

-A very good more basic question (Score:3)
+A very good more basic question (Score:5, Insightful)

 How do we measure the economics of the situation?